Ember-SC/yourjargon/README.md

 ## Prerequisites

-Building and running this application presumes that you have already done the following:

-1. This presumes you are running:
  * Mac OS X
  * **Snow Leopard** or **Lion**
  * 64 bit

 ## Preparation

-A number of open-source packages are required; here's how to get them:
+A number of open-source packages are required:

 ### Xcode